SkylerClayne/TheFamousGuernica/README.md

 Working to finish homepages and news.

 --------------------------------------
+#TODO

 	Attempts in super charging the css.